 Overall CBD and marijuana should not be used during benzodiazepine withdrawal.
 Withdrawal progress can be seriously impacted by the taking of other drugs, including extending time and increasing health risks.
 It is recommended to wait to take CBD or marijuana until you are off of benzodiazepines and significantly withdrawn.

 If you’ve become addicted to benzodiazepines, such as Ativan, Alprazolam, and Temazepam, there is hope.
-At Point of Return our medical professionals can assist you in a way that is not only safe and comfortable, but leads to success and lasting results for withdrawal from benzodiazepines.
+At Point of Return our professional team can assist you in a way that is not only safe and comfortable, but leads to success and lasting results for withdrawal from benzodiazepines.